-Pain affects up to 85% of people with Parkinson's disease.
+Pain affects up to 85% of people with Parkinson's.
 For some people with PD, the pain is so severe that it is actually the most disabling part of having the disease.
 Too often, pain levels are overlooked by doctors and physicians, and people with Parkinson's end up taking loads of different medications to control their various symptoms.

 People with Parkinson's experience both nociceptive and neuropathic types of pain.
 When we have decreased levels of dopamine, our nerves become sensitive, firing off at the wrong time, with more speed and intensity.
 This increases and intensifies pain and inflammation around the body.

 Side effects of medications can also increase pain, and contribute to symptoms of increased dystonia, tremor, and rigidity.
 Over time, this affects posture and muscle and joint function, which can all become sources of pain as well.
-Often, this is treated by prescribing more medications, which can cause stomach upset and nausea, as well as affect the healthy functioning of our gut, liver and kidneys.
+Often, this is treated by prescribing more medications, which can cause further stomach upset and nausea, as well as affect the healthy functioning of our microbiome, gut, liver and kidneys.

 Understanding the different types of pain:

 Not all pain is the same, and not all people with pain are experiencing the same kind of discomfort.
 There are two main types of pain: nociceptive and neuropathic pain.

 Nociceptive pain is our body's normal response that occurs when we are exposed to potentially damaging stimuli.
 This includes stepping on a tack, having a fall, or the pain that is caused by inflammation.
 It can be acute (short-term) or chronic (long-term).